Tory MPs defend Raab against claims he created ‘culture of fear’

 One source alleged the Cabinet Office had been informed of concerns over Mr Raab’s behaviour when he was Brexit secretary, according to ITV News.

+On Saturday, the Observer reported that the correspondence took the form of a document alleging “unprofessional, even bullying, conduct of the minister towards his private office”.

+The “formal expression of concern” was said to be sent by a senior official in the Brexit department.

-But the department said it had “no record of any formal complaints”.
+But the Cabinet Office said it had “no record of any formal complaints”.

-Both Labour and the Lib Dems have called for an investigation into the claims.
+Both Labour and the Lib Dems have called for an investigation into the claims raised by the Guardian.

 Insiders insisted the Justice Secretary does not engage in bullying of any kind, acknowledging he is “direct” but adding he rates his team highly.